Part 3 in our series: How Investment Capital Can Enable Profitable Regenerative Agriculture

 - Regenerative supply chains and markets for products: If farmers don’t have processing infrastructure and markets to sell their regeneratively produced products then they will lose out on the financial benefits of price premiums.

-Investing in regenerative farmland as an asset presents an opportunity to address some or all of these barriers by working to reducing risks associated with each.
+Investing in regenerative farmland as an asset presents an opportunity to address some or all of these barriers by working to reduce risks associated with each.
 To explore how this can be done, we’ll take a look at some of the existing farmland investment vehicles that exist today.

 Who’s doing it and how?